Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 Benefit Impact

-Enables ISL to outperform JOLT 8x faster execution
+Enables ISL to demolish JOLT ~10× faster pre-compiled execution

 Enables MVEL speed Only usable when pre-compiled